Celebrate Easter

 Christianity in Syria

 For more than 2,000 years, Syria has been a significant center of Christianity.
 Even in the face of numerous challenges, the Christian community has continued to be a vital component of Syrian society, enriching its cultural and religious landscape.
-Syrian Christians are affiliated with several denominations, such as Greek Orthodox, Syriac Orthodox, Maronite, and Catholic groups.
-Their beliefs, places of worship, and historical landmarks showcase a deeply ingrained faith that has survived through centuries of transformation.

-Numerous early Christian leaders, such as St. Paul, devoted time to preaching and founding churches in Syria.
 The historic city of Damascus holds particular importance because it was where St. Paul experienced his remarkable conversion on the road to Damascus.

-Prior to the war, Christians constituted about 13% of Syria’s population, contributing significantly to the nation’s cultural and social landscape.
-However, following years of displacement, and emigration, their numbers have decreased markedly.
-Although there are no precise statistics available now, it’s evident that their percentage has dropped.
-Many Christian families left in search of stability elsewhere, yet those who remain strive to maintain their traditions and heritage, preserving Syria’s longstanding Christian identity.
+Before the war, Christians constituted about 13% of Syria’s population, contributing significantly to the nation’s cultural and social landscape.
+However, following years of displacement and emigration, their numbers have decreased markedly.

 Traveling to Syria During Easter

-Syria is home to some of the oldest and most significant Christian landmarks in the world, here are some top destinations for celebrating Easter in Syria:
+Syria is home to some of the oldest and most significant Christian landmarks in the world.

 Um al-Zunnar Church in Homs: One of Syria’s oldest churches, famous for its traditional Easter celebrations.

-Saint Ananias Church in Damascus: is a historic place, thought to be among the oldest churches in the world.
+Saint Ananias Church in Damascus is a historic place, thought to be among the oldest churches in the world.

 Our Lady of Saidnaya Monastery: a significant site for pilgrims, particularly busy during Easter.